Budapest Airport Guide 2026: Terminals & Transport

 Duty-Free at BUD: Schengen vs Non-Schengen Allowances

 The key rule: duty-free shopping only applies to non-Schengen departures.
 If you’re flying to London, New York, Dubai, or any destination outside the Schengen zone, you can purchase from the duty-free zone airside and benefit from VAT and duty exemptions.
-If you’re flying to Berlin, Rome, or Barcelona — you’re shopping in a tax-free zone in name only, since intra-Schengen travellers have technically already paid EU taxes.
+If you’re flying to Berlin, Rome, or Barcelona, you’re shopping in a tax-free zone in name only, since intra-Schengen travellers have technically already paid EU taxes.
 The Budapest airport duty-free allowances in 2026 for non-EU arrivals follow standard EU import limits: 200 cigarettes or 1 litre of spirits over 22% ABV, 4 litres of still wine, and goods up to €430 in value.
 For Schengen arrivals, it’s a formality rather than a genuine exemption.

 Best Hungarian Products to Buy at the Airport

-The straight up answer: the airport is not where you’ll find the best prices on Hungarian specialities, but it is where you’ll find them when you’ve left souvenir shopping until the last possible moment.
-Pálinka (Hungarian fruit brandy — get plum or apricot, not the tourist-grade bottles) is available airside and is worth bringing home.
+The short answer: the airport is not where you’ll find the best prices on Hungarian specialities, but it is where you’ll find them when you’ve left souvenir shopping until the last possible moment.
+Pálinka (Hungarian fruit brandy, get plum or apricot, not the tourist-grade bottles) is available airside and is worth bringing home.
 Tokaji wine from the duty-free section is appropriately priced and travels well.
 Pick salami, the paprika-rubbed pork salami that Hungary takes considerable national pride in, is available in vacuum-sealed form suitable for air travel.
 Szamos marzipan, Stühmer chocolate, and various paprika-based condiments round out the gift-buying options.
 Prices at the airport are higher than in the city’s markets and shops, but acceptable given the convenience.

 Airside Food and Drink: What’s Worth It and What to Skip

-Airside food at Budapest Airport follows the universal airport economics of charging city-centre-plus-40%.
-Coffee runs approximately 800–1,200 HUF (€2.20–3.30) — painful but not outrageous.
+Airside food at Budapest Airport follows the universal airport economics of charging a healthy premium over the same cup in town.
 Hot food options include a mix of international fast food (Burger King is present airside, which tells you something about the culinary ambition) and a couple of sit-down restaurants offering Hungarian dishes at decidedly tourist-friendly price points.
 The sit-down restaurant near the departures gate area is acceptable for a pre-flight meal; the service is airport-paced rather than restaurant-paced, so don’t order a three-course meal with 45 minutes to boarding.
 The bakery counter near security is consistently the best value for a quick bite.

 Landside Options Before Security

 If you arrive at the airport significantly before your check-in opens (this happens when you over-read advice like this guide and arrive four hours early for a Ryanair flight), the landside food options are slightly more reasonable in price.
 A café in the departures hall landside serves coffee and pastries at rates that are still airport prices but less aggressively so than the airside equivalents.
 The main advice: eat in the city before you leave.
-Budapest has excellent, affordable food within 20 minutes of the airport by bus, and airport food — however competent — is not the note you want to end your visit on.
+Budapest has excellent, affordable food within 20 minutes of the airport by bus, and airport food, however competent, is not the note you want to end your visit on.

 📍 Duty Free Zone